huggingface/blog/sagemaker-huggingface-llm.md

 #!pip install sagemaker --upgrade --quiet
 ```

-If you are going to use Sagemaker in a local environment.
-You need access to an IAM Role with the required permissions for Sagemaker.
+If you are going to use Sagemaker in a local environment, you need access to an IAM Role with the required permissions for Sagemaker.
 You can find [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) more about it.

 ```python
 import sagemaker